NorfairKing/sydtest/README.md

   Sydtest allows you to attach context to assertions to show more output than just the assertion-specific output when the assertion fails.

+* Named predicates

+  Whenever you use a custom predicate in an assertion, you get the opportunity to annotate it with its name so that when the test fails, you see _which_ predicate failed.
+  The output also mentions explicitly whether the predicate was supposed to pass or fail.

 ### Principle: Suitable for CI

 * Bounded shrinking by default